tensorlayer/TensorLayer/README.md

 # License

 TensorLayer is released under the Apache 2.0 license.
-We also host TensorLayer on [iHub](https://code.ihub.org.cn/projects/328) and [Gitee](https://gitee.com/organizations/TensorLayer).